 Thomas Jordan acquired No.1032 from his father-in-law, David Reed of San Diego.
 David, the car's second owner, had bought the car in 1955 after the first owner had lost his license for driving his new Doretti at over 100 mph.
 Many miles and many years later when David became 80 years old he thought that the time had come to pass on the Doretti to his daughter Pam and her husband, Thomas.
 For more information about this car see San Diego Veteran.

 In March 2002 Bill Campbell acquired chassis No.1033 as a basket case having been wrecked circa 1980 and left under inadequate cover.
 However it was mostly there and Bill intended starting a restoration but the car was acquired by Tom Sztochmal.
 Chassis No.1096 is also owned by Tom.

-Michael has owned his Doretti since 1991 and it has been raced frequently in vintage sports car races on the US East Coast.
+Michael Fatsi has owned his Doretti since 1991 and it has been raced frequently in vintage sports car races on the US East Coast.
 The car was photographed during the 2nd Annual "Race at the Base" at Virginia Beach's US Naval Air Station Oceana, in May 2001.
 This popular event is a faithful modern-day attempt to recreate General Curtis LeMay's famous airport races of the 1950's.
 (Photo: Art Eastman)

 This LHD light blue car with red trim was abandoned in the late '70s - moved to a field in Mariposa, California until 1992.
 At the last report it was for sale in Belgium.
 Requires complete restoration.

 The car with only 43K original miles showing on the odometer was rescued in 2008 from

-No.1037 was exported from the USA at the end of 2008 and Stephan bought the car from a Netherlands dealer at the Techno-Classic in April 2009.
+Chassis No.1037 was exported from the USA at the end of 2008 and Stephan Koch bought the car from a Netherlands dealer at the Techno-Classic in April 2009.
 The car (pictured in the Styrian mountains), is still in its unrestored condition and drives very well.